29th December 2019.

 ARCHITECTURE

-The Adhisthana is of padabandha adhisthana.
-The prastaram is of kapotha style.
-Lord Shiva‘s dance, Lord Shiva’s dance with Kali, in the makara thorana are worth watching.
-The two-tier Vimana over the prastaram is built with green stone and may be sourced from the Vallimalai region.
+Shiva‘s dance, Lord Shiva’s dance with Kali, in the makara torana, is worth watching.
+The two-tier vimana over the prastaram is built with green stone.
+The green stones may be sourced from the Vallimalai region.

-Moolavar is swayambhu and is believed that moolavar is with Ambal.
+Moolavar is swayambhu and is believed to be with Ambal.

 Simha pillars